YasuhiroABE/crawler4j-japanese-contents/README.md

 Then, run the make command as usual.

-Otherwise, you can use the command line parameter as follows:
+Alternatively, you can specify it at runtime:

 ```
 $ make DOCKER_PLATFORM=linux/arm64 docker-build